-For servicers there is more money in forbearance than through reducing loan payments.
+For servicers, there is more money in forbearance than by reducing loan payments.
 The CFPB believes that Navient added $4 billion in interest charges to principal balances using this method.

 Also – it is the servicer’s responsibility to notify you when it is time to reapply.
 Just to be safe, mark the reapply date two weeks ahead of time on your calendar.